Key concepts

 Simulations are JSON files that contains pairs of HTTP requests and their corresponding HTTP responses, also known as request/response pairs.

 You can also create simulations in Hoverfly Cloud.
 If you have an account you can see yours on the Simulations page here.
-Hoverfly Cloud also allows you to create simulations from Swagger Specification.
+Hoverfly Cloud also allows you to create simulations from Swagger Specifications.

 Behaviors